-Priority Area Issues and Challenges Strategic Priority Area 4 - Incentivise a culture of creativity and innovation in which researchers have the freedom and flexibility required to explore ambitious and novel research ideas in the spirit of openness, transparency and integrity Approaches to assessment and evaluation of research (including recruitment and progression) can create misaligned incentives through an overt focus on particular metrics, e.g. research income, journal placement.
-These do not provide a balanced appraisal of researchers, tailored to the conditions of different disciplines and drives a conservative approach to research at the expense of novel, higher-risk ideas.
-This also acts as a barrier to an open and honest environment in which researchers can learn and develop from constructive feedback.
-The integrity of research can be compromised by an urgent drive to meet specific funder criteria and rapidly achieve publications in high-impact journals, e.g. through cherry-picking and retro-fitting results, lack of reproducibility, null results going unpublished, leading to repeated studies, retractions etc. In order to compete in a rapidly changing and financially challenging environment, academic leadership can be consumed by short-term strategies and prone to knee-jerk policy changes that create uncertainty and instability.
-This can include de-prioritisation of research in the face of financial and student related issues and over-engineering of research strategies and structures to meet sector agendas around e.g. impact and interdisciplinarity.
+Strategic Priority Area 4 - Incentivise a culture of creativity and innovation in which researchers have the freedom and flexibility required to explore ambitious and novel research ideas in the spirit of openness, transparency and integrity

+- 1. Approaches to assessment and evaluation of research (including recruitment and progression) can create misaligned incentives through an overt focus on a narrow set of performance metrics, e.g. income, place of publication.
+These do not provide a balanced appraisal of researchers, tailored to the conditions of different disciplines and drives a conservative approach at the expense of novel/ innovative research and acts as a barrier to an open and honest environment in which researchers can learn and develop from constructive feedback. - 2.
+The integrity of research can be compromised by an urgent drive to meet specific funder criteria and rapidly achieve publications in high-impact journals, e.g. through cherry-picking and retro-fitting results, lack of reproducibility, null results going unpublished, leading to repeated studies, retractions etc. - 3.
+To compete in a rapidly changing and financially challenging environment, academic leadership can be consumed by short-term strategies and prone to knee-jerk policy changes that create uncertainty and instability.
+This can include de-prioritisation of research in the face of financial and student related issues and over-engineering of strategies and structures to align with sectoral policy agendas. - 4.
 There are insufficient opportunities for early-career academic staff to input at senior academic management level (e.g. DR, Head of School), which can mean that important perspectives and new, innovative ideas are not being used to inform ongoing planning.